heroiclabs/nakama-js/README.md

 yarn workspace <workspace> run build && yarn workspace <workspace> publish --access=public
 ```

-You can use `yarn foreach <cmd>` to do this for each NPM package distributed by this repository.
+You can use `yarn workspaces foreach <cmd>` to do this for each NPM package distributed by this repository.

 ### License